Esri/esri-leaflet-jspm-example/README.md

 You can create a custom build that includes all of these modules with the [Esri Leaflet Bundler](http://github.com/esri/esri-leaflet-bundler).
 This will reduce the size of your build to from 54.63 kB (gzipped) to 48.86 kB (gzipped), an 11% reduction.

-To set this project up for custom builds you will need to install the dependencies with NPM:
+To set this project up for custom builds you will need to install the dependencies with NPM rather then JSPM:

 1. Run `npm init` to create a package.json
 2. Run `npm install esri-leaflet@latest`